Apple Watch and watchOS: Everything you need to know about Apple's most personal device

 No worries.
 During set-up you’ll be asked to pick a wrist and an orientation for your watch.
 And since the bands are swappable, you won’t have to struggle to put it on either.

-What kinds of sensors does it have?
+What kinds of sensors does Apple Watch have?

 Apple Watch has a couple different sensors, but they vary by model.
 All models include a gyroscope, an accelerometer, and an ambient light sensor, as well as a heart-rate sensor and an NFC sensor for Apple Pay.
-Apple Watch Series 2 has built-in GPS, but Series 1 watches will need to use your iPhone’s location services to figure out where you are.
+Apple Watch Series 3 has built-in GPS, but Series 1 watches will need to use your iPhone’s location services to figure out where you are.
+Series 3 watches also have a barometric altimeter for tracking elevation, as well as an optional cellular connection.

-Can I wear it in the shower?
+Can I wear Apple Watch in the shower?

 Yes.
 All Apple Watches come with at least splash resistance, so showering with it won’t void your warranty.

-Can I take it swimming?
+Can I take Apple Watch swimming?

-What does the Digital Crown do?
+What does Apple Watch Digital Crown do?

-What does the side button do?
+What does Apple Watch side button do?

 Before watchOS 3, the side button brought up a circular list of your favorite contacts, but pressing it now brings up the much-more-useful Dock, which contains your 10 favorite apps.

-How do I charge it?
+How do I charge Apple Watch?

 The Apple Watch uses inductive charging, better known as wireless charging, meaning you don’t have to plug it in to charge.
 All Apple Watches come with a magnetic puck that easily attaches to the watch when it’s on a stand or lying flat on a table.
 Apple Watch Edition also comes with a Magnetic Charging Dock, which sells separately for $79.